bexcoding/minesweeper/README.md

 - how to get content to act like button but show info when clicked
 - how to get button to pass id when clicked so it can be disabled
 - how to get timer to space correctly and stop when wanted. also timer runs multiple times
+- couldnt get timer to stop. needed setinterval. also needed to get the return value by assigning the interval start to a variable